Romboter/bitcraftmap/README.md

 - Query the database instead of getting data from bitjita
 - Calculate walkable zones (ie where cart can go because there is no water)
 - Do a community map instead of a spoiler map at launch
-- When you search, searching doesnt search in other poi than claims (ruined cities, temple etc..) to fix

 - Players data
     - Show player waystone